rust-lang/rust-wiki-backup/Doc-building-for-android.md

 1. setup android ndk standalone tool chain with platform=14 option

-    Downlonad android NDK version _r9_ or later(you might not be able to build jemalloc with previous version) from http://developer.android.com/tools/sdk/ndk/index.html
+    Download android NDK version _r9_ or later(you might not be able to build jemalloc with previous version) from http://developer.android.com/tools/sdk/ndk/index.html

     example command to setup standalone tool chain: